sea-ex/BackseatCommanderMod/README.md

 9. Open the URL of your computer's LAN address in your phone's browser (e.g. `https://192.168.1.123:6674/`)
 10. Click on "Permissions" on the website
 11. Enjoy controlling your ship

+## How it works

+The mod starts a WebSocket server inside KSP2.
+It serves a simple React app, bundled into a single HTML file, which your phone executes.
+The frontend uses the RelativeOrientationSensor Web API to get a quaternion of the phone's rotation, which it transmits over WebSocket to the mod.
+The mod then manipulates your vessel's SAS to change its target orientation.
+It doesn't work very well, and I suspect I have a wrong reference frame for the orientation or something.
+But end-to-end, it works.

+// todo

+## License

+MIT, see LICENSE